 The Communications Division is the primary answer point for all 9-1-1 emergency and business calls to the police department.
-The center operates 24 hours a day, 7 days a week and is staffed by a Communications Manager, 4 Shift Supervisors, 13 Public Safety Dispatchers and one Senior Community Services Officer.
-In 2015, the dispatchers screened and evaluated approximately 69,426 calls for service and provided support for all field operations.
+The center operates 24 hours a day, 7 days a week and is staffed by a Communications Manager, 4 Shift Supervisors, 13 Public Safety Dispatchers and three Senior Community Services Officers.

 When to call 9-1-1